Ririetrara/rb003_iban_attestation.md.md/README.md

 | BIC | BIC or SWIFT code, as defined in ISO 9362, of the financial institution. | No |
 | clearing_number | Clearing number, only used in some countries, of the identification of the financial institution. | No |

+Aligné avec les métadonnées des attestations org cred already defined (EUCC sig rights...)
-IBAN metadata have been adapted from the LPID metadata to be aligned with the usage of the IBAN attestation.
-These metadata can be found in the [LPID Rulebook](https://github.com/EWC-consortium/eudi-wallet-rulebooks-and-schemas/blob/main/rulebooks/rb001-legal-person-identification-data.md).
+_IBAN metadata have been adapted from the LPID metadata to be aligned with the usage of the IBAN attestation_.

 This table contains the name of the metadatum, its description, and whether the metadatum is required or not.